What is Olive Oil?

 1. Extra Virgin Olive Oil - This is the best Olive Oil you can offer yourself.

-The definition of Extra Virgin Olive Oil is very precise in regards to production methods, taste, and chemical composition.
+The definition of Extra Virgin Olive Oil is very precise in regard to production methods, taste, and chemical composition.
 To be certified for the “Extra Virgin” label, an olive oil:

 Must come from the first pressing of fresh olives, normally within 24 hours of harvesting.